 During the sale of a business or subsidiary, the loss of exclusive control leads to derecognizing assets and liabilities (including goodwill) as well as non-controlling interests.
-As of the date control is lost, the total income from the sale is determined by comparing proceeds from the sale to the carrying amount of the sold asset.
+On the date control is lost, the total income from the sale is determined by comparing proceeds from the sale to the carrying amount of the sold asset.
 This is shown in the income statement under the "Income from discontinued operations" line item.

-Note 3.2.2 Sale of the Consumer Healthcare Business
+3.22 Divestment of the Consumer Healthcare Business

-Under the sales agreement for the Consumer Healthcare business, which was completed on 27 July 2022, the Group recognized a potential earnout to be received estimated at \notin 27,3 million and recognized in Net profit from discontinued operations line item.
+As part of the sales agreement for the Consumer Healthcare business finalized on 27 July 2022, Ipsen recognized an estimated potential earnout under the "Net profit from discontinued operations" line item.